talent-path-pipeline/client/src/LESSON_PLAN.md

 - Lesson 1: Flavortown
   - Settings are better when they're spruced up with smells, sights, and sounds!
 Learn how to describe environments and situations that your characters find themselves in with aplomb to fully immerse your players in the fantasy.
 - Lesson 2: The Actor In You
-  - You don't need to be Mel Blanc to play many different characters at once!
+  - You don't need to be Mel Blanc or Matt Mercer to play many different characters at once!
 Practice your improv chops and learn how to craft compelling and differentiated NPCs for your party to love... or hate.
 - Lesson 3: Lions and Tigers and Owlbears, Oh My!
   - The D&D world is filled with fascinating creatures--they can be your players' enemies, allies, or even pets!
 Watch this video for some suggestions of creatures to incorporate into your story to scare and delight your players.
 - Lesson 4: Stuff Yourself